[ngg src=”galleries” ids=”41″ display=”basic_thumbnail” thumbnail_crop=”0″ ngg_proofing_display=”0″]

-This year I was traveling to Atlanta so I missed the Veterans Day Parade.
+This year I was traveling to Atlanta so I missed the Veterans Day Parade, again.
 I usually enjoy walking down River Street and Broughton Street, in Savannah, Georgia.
 Flags blowing in the wind, hanging from everywhere, and in the hands of veteran well-wishers.
 The city really turns out for the celebration.
 Cameras in hand and folks hold signs, children on shoulders of fathers overlooking the crowded sidewalks to the marching solders.

 Families walking together, little children asking, “Why are we having a parade today?”